input-output-hk/cardano-engineering-handbook/policy/project/README.md

 ## Roles and responsibilities

-A project SHOULD clearly identify any people who perform key functional roles as appropriate for the project.
+A project SHOULD clearly identify any people who perform key functional roles.
 For example, most projects will have people in the following functional roles:
 - People who can merge PRs
-- People who can review PRs
+- People who can do any code review that the project requires
 - People who can adjudicate technical (or other) disputes
 - People who can release the software
 - People who can resolve issues with CI

+This is not an exhaustive list!
+Projects should list the roles that make sense for them.

 A project MAY identify some individual or individuals as the "maintainers".
 The meaning of this is not specified, as it is a common term in usage throughout the open-source world with various meanings, but it typically indicates that they are a "default" holder of functional roles.